 If your site is set up for single sign-on (SSO) credentials, generally your site admin will notify you, and you use the same user name and password you do for signing in to other programs in your organization.

 If your site admin has set up the site to use Tableau authentication, you receive an email invitation to the site.
 When you click the link in the email, you can create your password.
 That email address and password become your TableauID.
 In addition, if MFA is enabled, you are prompted to register at least one verification method to use to confirm your identity each time your sign in.

 If you are not sure how the site is set up or which credentials to use, check with your Tableau Online site admin.

 Do one of the following, depending on where you're signing in:

-You are directed to the sign-in form for the identity provider.
+You are directed to the sign-in form for the identity provider if you've been added to only one site.
 Enter your user name again and your password.
-The third party will authenticate you and direct you back to Tableau Online.
+The third-party will authenticate you and direct you back to Tableau Online.

 If multi-factor authentication (MFA) is enabled with Tableau authentication, you are prompted to verify your identity using the verification you selected during the MFA registration process.
 Note: If you are signing in to Tableau Online or registering for MFA for the first time, see Register for multi-factor authentication below.